 Gamers have always had to defend their entertainment vice far more than your average cinephile or bibliophile over the years, but that’s all about to change thanks to science… and video games.
 Several scientists and mental health researchers (who are probably all avid gamers) have been conducting studies over the last decade proving that there are actual mental benefits to playing video games.
 Below are five shining examples of why playing video games is the best brain food activity on the planet and perfect ammo for all of the gamer haters of the world.
-Feel free to continue reading books or watching stuff on Netflix, but you’re brain will be way better off if you spend that time killing monsters, collecting gold coins, and saving princesses.
+Feel free to continue reading books or watching stuff on Netflix, but your brain will be way better off if you spend that time killing monsters, collecting gold coins, and saving princesses.

 #5 It Makes Your Brain Bigger

 Okay, that’s not entirely true, but a 2013 study published in Molecular Psychiatry by researchers from the Max Planck Institute in Germany discovered that playing Super Mario 64 (one of the greatest video games ever) caused brain regions to increase in size.
 Playing the game caused several portions of the brain responsible for memory information, strategic planning and spatial orientation, and fine motor skills to grow in size.
 The Max Planck researchers conducted MRI’s on the participants who played the game for at least 30 minutes a day and found that they had increased grey matter in the right hippocampus, right prefrontal cortex, and the cerebellum, compared to the other control group that hadn’t played any Super Mario 64.
 “This proves that specific brain regions can be trained by means of video games”, said one of the researchers, Simone Küh.
+Take that, nature!

 #4 Increased Cognitive Skills